typeorm/typeorm/docs/mongodb.md

 Get the list of all indexes information for the collection.

-#### `mapReduce`

-Run Map Reduce across a collection.
-Be aware that the inline option for out will return an array of results not a collection.

 #### `parallelCollectionScan`

 Return N number of parallel cursors for a collection allowing parallel reading of entire collection.
 There are no ordering guarantees for returned results